cosinekitty/astronomy/source/csharp/README.md

 For common use cases, it is simpler to use [`Astronomy.BackdatePosition`](#Astronomy.BackdatePosition) for calculating the light travel time correction of one body observing another body.

+For geocentric calculations, [`Astronomy.GeoVector`](#Astronomy.GeoVector) also backdates the returned position vector for light travel time, only it returns the observation time in the returned vector's `t` field rather than the backdated time.

 | Type | Parameter | Description |
 | --- | --- | --- |